Back to Amcrest Guides

 Configure Motion Detection

-If using motion-triggered recording, navigate to Main Menu, then Events, then Motion Detection.
+If using motion-triggered recording, go to Main Menu, then Events, then Motion Detection.
 Select each camera channel and enable motion detection.
 Draw the detection zones on the camera preview, covering the areas where you want motion to trigger recording.
 Set the sensitivity level, starting at 3 out of 6 and adjusting based on false alarm frequency.
-Under the Trigger tab, ensure Record Channel is checked for the corresponding camera channel.
+Under the Trigger tab, make sure Record Channel is checked for the corresponding camera channel.

 3